queirozfcom/vector_space_retrieval/README.md

  - numpy
  - nltk
  - toolz
+ - matplotlib

-> Look at [Getting Started with Python NLTk on Ubuntu](http://queirozf.com/entries/getting-started-with-python-nltk-on-ubuntu) for more info on how to install these.
+> Look at [Getting Started with Python NLTk on Ubuntu](http://queirozf.com/entries/getting-started-with-python-nltk-on-ubuntu) for more info on how to install these if you're using the Ubuntu OS.

 ## Running the scripts

 ### Run all scripts together

-Just run `vector_space_retrieval$ python -m vsr.main` - this is a special module that just runs the other modules in the correct order.
+Just run `$ python -m vsr.main` from the repository root - this is the recommended approach.

 ### Run each script separately